Billie and Ryan give back to RMHCA

 Billie and her 13-year-old son, Ryan, were first introduced to Ronald McDonald House Charities of Alabama (RMHCA) in 2010.
 Ryan was receiving care at Children’s of Alabama after being ejected from a car in Montgomery.
 After a sleepless night in the waiting room, the family’s social worker was made aware of Ryan’s situation and helped arrange a room at RMHCA for the family.
 Billie describes the House as being her refuge during this stressful time in Ryan’s life.

-Billie and Ryan’s second stay at RMHCA was in 2013 when Ryan was diagnosed with cancer.
+Billie and Ryan’s second stay at RMHCA was in 2013 when Ryan was diagnosed with granulomatosis with polyangiitis, a rare blood vessel disease.
 After Ryan was discharged, Billie and her son stayed at RMHCA, giving them easy access to Ryan’s appointments at Children’s of Alabama.
-Billie says the relationships her and her son made at RMHCA were most meaningful to her.
+Billie says the relationships she and her son made at RMHCA were most meaningful to her.

 “I remember going to the front desk and looking for Erin because I had nothing but free time,” Billie says.
 “We would just sit at the front desk and talk.”

 Billie says that RMHCA Director of Family Programming, April Dickerson, was a great source of information for her during her stay.

 “She was also instrumental in making certain I was aware of resources that were available to residents in the house.
 For example, Ryan and I attended the Barnum and Bailey Circus amongst other local attractions where we always enjoyed ourselves.
 She provided somewhat of a kindred spirit and comfort in dealing with our set of circumstances,” Billie said.